How do I claim Housing Benefit?

 What documents will I need to claim Housing Benefit?

-If you are not claiming benefits like Income Support, you must give evidence of your income and savings, for example, bank statements or pay slips.
+You might need to give evidence of your income and savings, for example, bank statements or pay slips.

 When will my Housing Benefit claim begin?